Note: This video was made using an older version of the software.

 Note: If you don’t see the Homily Info panel, click the info icon to the right of the Publish button to toggle it on.

-If you publish your homily to Faithlife Sermons, the homily info you provide is indexed and searchable.
+If you publish your homily to Faithlife Homilies, the homily info you provide is indexed and searchable.
 Many of the input fields are preloaded with consistent naming conventions, like the topics and reference fields.
 This helps you stay consistent and avoid duplicate tags.

 - Series: Provide a series title to add the homily to a series.
 Matching existing series show below as you type.